Exponential ergodicity for Markov processes with random switching: Two special cases

 \section{Two special cases}

 Here, we give some sufficient conditions allowing to verify our main assumptions in situations where the underlying processes are deterministic or diffusive.
-Note that we can find sufficient conditions in \cite{Clo12} for stochastically monotone processes, in \cite{CJ12} for birth-death processes and in \cite{E11} for diffusion processes.
+Note that we can find sufficient conditions in \cite{Clo12} for stochastically monotone processes, in \cite{CJ12} for birth--death processes and in \cite{E11} for diffusion processes.